|This poor Lunar Flying Unit pilot forgot his PLSS backpack. Image credit: Bell Aerosystems/NASA.|

 NAR's choice of engine position added to its LFU's operational complexity.
 The low-mounted engines would tend to blast debris from the lunar surface in all directions during LFU landing and takeoff.
 Dust and rocks thrown out from the LFU might damage the LM, the astronaut's suit and PLSS, or the LFU itself.
 Because of this, the NAR LFU would take off and land no nearer than 40 feet from the LM.
 As added assurance against damage, it would take off from and land on a fabric launch pad/landing target laid out on the lunar surface.

 |Unpacking the NAR LFU from the side of the Apollo Lunar Module.
 At right is a discarded "thermal cover" for protecting the LFU during flight to the Moon.
 Image credit: North American Rockwell/NASA.|

 |An astronaut drags the NAR LFU to its fabric launch pad/landing target.
 Note hoses for pumping residual LM propellants into the LFU's tanks after it is positioned on the pad/target.
 Image credit: North American Rockwell/NASA.|

 After loading the LFU's two payload racks with equipment, an astronaut would back into the LFU seat, position the swing-arm-mounted control panel and the foot-rest, and fasten his seat belt and shoulder straps.
 After a pair of half-mile-long, 200-foot-high test hops that would familiarize the astronaut with LFU flight characteristics under lunar conditions, he would fly at an altitude of up to 2000 feet to a science target up to 4.6 nautical miles from the LM.

 That distance was, of course, much less than the 10-to-15-mile operational radius BA promised for its LFU; this was, however, just as well, since NAR expected to fly only one LFU per Apollo mission.
 Because of this, its pilot would not be immune to the walk-back limit.
-The company calculated that adding 100 pounds of propellants would increase to 7.8 nautical miles the distance its LFU could fly; it also noted that the LFU could reach science sites high up on the slopes of mountains otherwise inaccessible to Apollo explorers.
+The company calculated that adding 100 pounds of propellants would increase to 7.8 nautical miles the distance its LFU could fly; it also noted that the LFU could be used to reach science sites high up on the slopes of mountains otherwise inaccessible to Apollo explorers.